This publication has been modified in part to reflect certain provisions of the Consolidated Appropriations Act, 2021.

 On March 27, the Coronavirus Aid, Relief, and Economic Security (CARES) Act

-was signed into law providing relief from the economic impact of the COVID-19 pandemic to a variety of sectors of the U.S. economy, including businesses, individuals, health care, education, and state and local governments.
+was signed into law providing relief from the economic impact of COVID-19 to a variety of sectors of the U.S. economy, including businesses, individuals, health care, education, and state and local governments.
 The CARES Act also includes provisions that provide optional relief from certain accounting requirements related to

 - Loan restructurings by creditors